Axway/amplify-central/content/en/docs/amplify_relnotes/_index.md

 **What's new**:

 * Categories management through the Unified Catalog UI
 * Improved searching and browsing in the Unified Catalog
 * Enable integration with Bitbucket for manual discovery and publishing of APIs
 * Enable integration with Layer7 for manual discovery and publishing of APIs

 **Bug fixes**:

-* Users assigned the Developer role could not push an API asset from the Unified Catalog to Integration Builder as a connector.
+* Users assigned the Developer role could not push an API asset from the Unified Catalog to Integration Builder as a connector
-* When no app was required with a subscription, the Approve and Reject dialog screen would display “App has been deleted.”
+* When no app was required with a subscription, the Approve and Reject dialog screen would display “App has been deleted”

 ## [Amplify Central October 2020](/docs/amplify_relnotes/20201030_ampc_relnotes/)

 **What's new for**:

 * **Amplify Unified Catalog**:
     * Filter asset by type
     * Enable consumers to make changes to their subscriptions
     * Catalog asset Categorization

 * **Amplify Central CLI**:
     * Window 10 support using the Command Prompt and Powershell
     * Creation of Amplify Central Service Accounts
     * Installation of the Axway Edge Discovery and Traceability Agents
     * Installation of the AWS Discovery and Traceability Agents
     * Installation of the Mesh discovery agent in a Kubernetes cluster

 * **Amplify Central WebUI**: Amplify Central is now available in an EU Data Region

 * **Amplify Edge Gateway / AWS Agents**:
     * Axway Edge Gateway agents are available either as a Linux binary or a Docker image
     * AWS API Gateway agents are available as a Docker image

 * **Mesh governance**: The validated service mesh version has been updated to Istio 1.6.8

 **Bug fixes**: